Pre2010/portfolio-app/README.md

     Copy and paste a link of a Google Drive location of your Resume.
     And paste it in the 'href' of the CustomButton tags.
     Should be two tags.

+## How to add your email

+    Go into the config.js file and go to the 'email' field and put your email there.

 ## How to add your social media accounts